 Create a good fit

 Historic building traditions are successful adaptations to the uniqueness of places.
 They represent the best judgment of generations to create a good fit.
 These traditions connect us to a shared past and the people who cultivated this place long before we arrived.
 By respecting local traditions we sustain indigenous character, and confirm this is a place worth keeping.
 America’s best preserved historic places are also its most revered.
-Each has a historic building tradition with models to emulate, and architects, builders and craftspeople adept in the local conventions.
-They can provide new work that fits the setting while appropriate for life today.
+Each has a building tradition with models to emulate, and architects, builders and craftspeople adept in local conventions.
+If you can find them, they can provide new work that fits the setting while appropriate for life today.
 Here are some ideas implicit in building traditions and how they support coherent places.

 Respect character of the site

-Consider the new house within a larger context—a street, landscape, neighborhood, and cultural region—and its orientation to the sun and prevailing weather.
+Consider the new house within a larger context—a street, landscape, neighborhood, and cultural region—and its potential arrangement on the site.
 Enhance the natural setting and historic character.
-This could mean adapting the design to fit existing contours or a distinctive pattern of development.
-If the area is long established, there will likely be a vernacular tradition to draw upon.
-Respect this tradition and your new house will not be seen as an intrusion.
+This could mean adapting the design to fit existing contours, orientation to the sun, views, or a distinctive pattern of development.
+If the area is long established and with a rich cultural heritage there will be vernacular building traditions to draw upon.
+Respect these traditions and the new house will be a successful response to its context.

 Invent within the rules

 Historic building traditions provide practical guidance and embody the wisdom of earlier buillders.
 Traditions have an implicit set of rules and practices, a kind of DNA to generate form.
-These rules determine appropriate building types, scale, features, materials, construction methods and details, and give the tradition its distinctive flavor.
-Use these rules to create new designs, and invent as necessary within their parameters.
-A traditional house should be built from fundamental characteristics, not a style applied like frosting to a cake.
+The rules suggest appropriate building types, scale, features, materials, construction methods and details, and give the tradition its distinctive flavor.
+Use these rules to create new designs, and invent as necessary within these constraints.
+Traditional houses are made from fundamental characteristics, not as a style applied like frosting to a cake.

 Stay true to type

-Learn to recognize historical patterns within the specific house types— their layout, massing, roof forms, and details— and use these to develop an authentic character for your project.
+Learn to recognize historical patterns within the specific house types— their layout, massing, roof forms, and details— and use these to develop an authentic character for the project.
 Respect the scale and proportions of traditional models.
 A common mistake is to pick the wrong model.
 We have all seen the wee Cotswold cottage blown-out to McMansion proportions.
-A new house will feel right if it is well integrated and appropriately scaled.
+The new house will feel right if it is appropriately scaled.
 Historic houses were often smaller than houses built today.
-If the program requirements are too large for historic type, select a different model or scale-down the project.
-Another preferred strategy is to design the house to appear as if it had been enlarged in stages over time— which was common of early houses.
+If the program requirements are too big for the historic type, select a different model or scale-down the project.
+Another common strategy is to design the house to appear as if it had been enlarged in stages over time— which was typical of early houses.

 Accomplish the most with the least effort and expense

-To make a well-detailed traditional house more affordable, avoid redundant or underutilized space.
-Develop multi-use spaces that can do double-duty rather than separate rooms for every use.
-A smaller house rich in spatial variety and detail may satisfy more directly what many people seek in a big house.
-Find the most direct and least complicated solutions to design problems—ones that show ingenuity and resourcefulness.
-The challenge is to make every design feature satisfy more than one goal, and for all features to support the vision.
+To make a well-detailed traditional house more affordable, avoid redundant and underutilized space.
+Develop multi-use spaces that will do double-duty rather than separate rooms for every use.
+A smaller house rich in spatial variety and detail may satisfy more directly what many seek in a big house.
+Find the most direct and least complicated solutions to design problems—ones that show resourcefulness.
+The challenge is to make every feature of the house satisfy more than one objective, and for all features to support the overall vision.

 Design for the future

-Perhaps the best way to care for the future is to be mindful of the past.
-Cultivate a wider perspective on historic building traditions of the area and your understanding of local precedents.
-For new work select long-lasting materials and methods of construction that have withstood the test of time.
-Authentic building materials may cost more than simulated ones, but they will last longer and be more cost-effective.
+The best way to care for the future is to be mindful of the past.
+Cultivate a wider perspective on local historic building traditions and significant precedents.
+For new construction select long-lasting materials and methods of construction that have withstood the test of time.
+Authentic building materials may cost more initially than simulated ones, but last longer and ultimately be more cost-effective.
 Consider using materials that develop a patina and become more beautiful with age-- like stone, copper and handmade brick.
-Some salvaged materials, like remilled old growth lumber for flooring, are likely of better quality than new materials sold today.
+Some salvaged materials, like remilled old growth lumber for flooring, are of higher quality than what is available today.

 Allow for change and growth

 Avoid over-developing the house in its initial stage, because it could restrict its ability to adapt over time.
-Make a simple building and anticipate where a room, porch or other feature could be added.
-This will allow the house to change and grow as circumstances change.
+Make a simple building and anticipate where features like a new room or porch could be added.
+This allows the house to change and grow as circumstances change.

 Use craft as a bridge

-Skilled workmanship and fine craft are qualities all cultures appreciate, and their expression helps bridge the gaps of culture and class.
-Most people experience the "thinking hand of craft" as generosity, a kind of gift.
-Select builders and craftspeople who know there is more to work than a paycheck.
-Builders who take satisfaction in good work will be more engaged in your project if their standards of quality are shared by you and the other participants.
+Skilled workmanship and fine craft are qualities all cultures admire, and their expression helps to bridge cultural and class differences.
+People experience the "thinking hand of craft" as a gift, as generosity.
+Select builders and craftspeople who realize there is more to work than a paycheck.
+Builders who take satisfaction in doing good work will be more engaged in the project if their standards of quality are shared by the owners and other participants.

 Traditional designs should not compromise contemporary life or our expectations for comfort.
-Integrate into your design the most up-to-date mechanical and communication systems, but not to stand out.
-Employ unobtrusive solutions that will not compete with the historical character of the house.
-One advantage of pre-modern houses is most were better adapted to climate and weather since they lacked air conditioning or other mechanical methods to compensate.
+Integrate into the design the most up-to-date mechanical and communication systems, but not to stand out.
+Employ unobtrusive solutions that do not compete with the historical character of the house.
+An advantage of pre-modern houses is that most were well-adapted to climate and weather patterns by necessity.
+They lacked air conditioning or other mechanical means to compensate.

-The revival of traditional architecture is based on an assumption that we can learn and benefit from precedent.
-We can create better quality buildings and more satisfying places to live than what has become commonplace today--something the avant garde and Howard Roark types just don't seem to get.
+The current revival of regional architecture assumes that we can learn and benefit from local precedent.
+We can create better quality buildings and more satisfying places to live than what the real estate developers and architects offer today--something the avant garde and Howard Roark types don't seem to understand.

-Thanks to Russell Versaci for his "Eight Pillars of Traditional Design" from Creating a New Old House which provoked these remarks, and wasn't it The Fountainhead that revealed to the 16-year-old his true calling?
+Thanks to Russell Versaci for his "Eight Pillars of Traditional Design" from Creating a New Old House.
+And wasn't it The Fountainhead that inspired 16-year-olds to become architects?